pyldin601-legacy/deel-backend-task/README.md

     * Improved app structure for better testing experience.
     * Added application tests for testing route handlers using jest.
     * Used `zod` for validating request parameters.
     * Added mocks for models serialization.
 They don't contain any logic and just pass models as is.
     * Added integration with github-actions.

+What's need to be done:
+    * Proper handling of graceful application shutdown.
+Otherwise it can drop ongoing client requests when rolling out new version.
+    * Improve database migrations.
+Ideally, migrations should be stored. in separate repository.
+Using the Model.sync() in production is quite dangerous.
 ```

 💫 Welcome! 🎉